-- A. H, Historic Overlay - 1.
-Purpose
+A. H, Historic Overlay

-The purpose of the H, Historic Overlay is to protect, enhance, and preserve areas of Cleburne that the community recognizes as historic landmarks due to their contribution to the culture, prosperity, education and welfare of the community.
+The purpose of the H, Historic Overlay is to protect, enhance, and preserve areas of Cleburne that the community recognizes as historic landmarks due to their contribution to the culture, prosperity, education, and welfare of the community.

-- 2. Boundaries and Applicability - a.
+- a.
 The Historic Overlay boundaries are those indicated on the Official Zoning District Map. - b.
 Within the boundaries indicated on the Official Zoning District Map, the H, Historic Overlay applies to any building or property of historical, architectural, archaeological, or cultural importance or value that merit protection, enhancement, and preservation. - c.
-The City Council may designate certain buildings, properties, or districts as historic landmarks and, in doing so, extend the boundaries of the H, Historic Overlay through the process outlined in section 5.05 and based on an affirmative finding that the building, property, or district contribute to the following: - (1) Character, interest, or value as part of the development, heritage or cultural characteristics of the city, state, or the United States. - (2) Identification with a person or persons who significantly contributed to the culture and development of Cleburne. - (3) Location as the site of a significant historic event or public pride. - (4) Exemplification of the cultural, economic, social, or historical heritage of Cleburne. - (5) Relationship to other contributing buildings, sites, or areas that are eligible for preservation based on historical, cultural, or architectural significance. - (6) Unique physical or aesthetic features not commonly found elsewhere in the city. - 3.
+The City Council may designate certain buildings, properties, or districts as historic landmarks and, in doing so, extend the boundaries of the H, Historic Overlay through the process outlined in subsection 5.05 and based on an affirmative finding that the building, property, or district contribute to the following: - (1) Character, interest, or value as part of the development, heritage, or cultural characteristics of the city, state, or the United States. - (2) Identification with a person or persons who significantly contributed to the culture and development of Cleburne. - (3) Location as the site of a significant historical event or public pride. - (4) Exemplification of the cultural, economic, social, or historical heritage of Cleburne. - (5) Relationship to other contributing buildings, sites, or areas that are eligible for preservation based on historical, cultural, or architectural significance. - (6) Unique physical or aesthetic features not commonly found elsewhere in the City. - 3.
 New Development, Redevelopment, and Allowed Uses - a.
-New development and redevelopment in the H, Historic Overlay is governed by section 4.05. - b.
-Use of property in the H, Historic Overlay is governed by the underlying zoning district (see section 3.03).
+New development and redevelopment in the H, Historic Overlay are governed by subsection 4.05. - b.
+Use of property in the H, Historic Overlay is governed by the underlying zoning district (see subsection 3.03).

-- B. DTC, Downtown Core Overlay - 1.
-Purpose
+B. DTC, Downtown Core Overlay

-The purpose of the DTC, Downtown Core Overlay is to further the vision and recommendations of the Downtown Master Plan and to protect, enhance, and preserve the character of Cleburne's historic downtown by ensuring that new development and uses in this district are compatible with the character and uses that define the original downtown.
+The purpose of the DTC, Downtown Core Overlay is to further the vision and recommendations of the Downtown Master Plan and to protect, enhance, and preserve the character of Cleburne's historic Downtown by ensuring that new development and uses in this district are compatible with the character and uses that define the original Downtown.

-- 2. Boundaries and Applicability - a.
+- a.
 The DTC, Downtown Core Overlay boundaries are shown in Figure 1. - b.
 Within the boundaries shown below, the DTC, Downtown Core Overlay applies to any building or property. - c.
-The City Council may extend or modify the boundaries of the DTC, Downtown Core Overlay through the process outlined in section 5.05 and affirmative finding that the property proposed for inclusion in the overlay contributes to the character of the original downtown. - 3.
+The City Council may extend or modify the boundaries of the DTC, Downtown Core Overlay through the process outlined in subsection 5.05 and affirmative finding that the property proposed for inclusion in the overlay contributes to the character of the original Downtown. - 3.
 New Development, Redevelopment, and Allowed Uses - a.
-New development and redevelopment in the DTC, Downtown Core Overlay is governed by subsection 4.06.D. - b.
-Use of property in the DTC, Downtown Core Overlay is governed by the underlying zoning district (see section 3.03). - 4.
-Standards Not Applicable
+New development and redevelopment in the DTC, Downtown Core Overlay are governed by subsection 4.06.D. - b.
+Use of property in the DTC, Downtown Core Overlay is governed by the underlying zoning district (see subsection 3.03).

+4. Standards Not Applicable